ShannieCh/ShannieCh/README.md

 ---

 Thanks for visiting my profile!
-Feel free to reach out or collaborate on cloud-native Java projects.
+Feel free to reach out or collaborate on cloud-native Java/Python projects.